markekraus/PSRAW/docs/Module/about_RedditThingPrefix.md

 # LONG DESCRIPTION
 An data object returned from the Reddit API will have a type prefix to identify what kind of Reddit Thing it is.
 This is subset of `RedditThingKind` is only used with data objects such as comments, accounts, and links and not with collection objects such as `more`s and `listing`s.

-The `RedditThingPrefix` Enumerator is imported automatically when you import the PSRAW module.

 # Fields
 ## t1
 Comment